Ella Maisy Purvis

-Ella Maisy Purvis (born 2003) is an English actress.
-She is known for her role as an autistic police archivist in the 2025 TV series Patience.
+Ella Maisy Purvis (born 2 June 2003) is an English actress.
+On television, she is known for her role in the CBBC series A Kind of Spark (2023–2024) and as the title character in the Channel 4 series Patience (2025–).

 Early life and education

-Ella Maisy Purvis was born in 2003 in South London, to an urban planner mother and a business coach father.
+Purvis was born in South London to an urban planner mother and a business coach father.

 She trained as a classical ballet dancer before pursuing acting as a career.
-She studied acting at London Academy of Music and Dramatic Art.
+She studied acting at London Academy of Music and Dramatic Art graduating with a foundation diploma in 2023.

-She was diagnosed with autism at the age of 17 and has said the diagnosis helped her; with it, life became "a lot easier to navigate because you don’t blame yourself".
+Purvis was diagnosed with autism at the age of 17 and has said the diagnosis helped her; with it, life became "a lot easier to navigate because you don’t blame yourself."

 Career

 Purvis had television roles in Heartstopper and in A Kind of Spark.
-In 2024, she was nominated for The Breakthrough Award by the Northern Ireland Royal Television Society for her work on A Kind of Spark.
+In 2024, she was nominated for The Breakthrough Award by the Northern Ireland branch of the Royal Television Society for her work on A Kind of Spark.

-In 2025, she appeared in her first lead role in Channel 4 crime drama Patience, in which she plays a crime-solving neurodivergent police archivist named Patience Evans alongside a detective, Bea Metcalfe (Laura Fraser).
-Carol Midgely in The Times said that Purvis does not "overact" the character's condition, "showing it in overt and subtle ways".
-Purvis herself is autistic and has ADHD, which she was quoted as saying could "bring a level of authenticity to the narrative that would otherwise be lacking, which just makes for a more engaging and meaningful story".
+She appeared in her first lead role in the Channel 4 crime drama Patience in 2025.
+She played a crime-solving neurodivergent police archivist named Patience Evans, working with detective Bea Metcalfe (Laura Fraser).
+Carol Midgely in The Times said that Purvis does not "overact" the character's condition, "showing it in overt and subtle ways."
+Purvis herself is autistic and has ADHD, which she was quoted as saying could "bring a level of authenticity to the narrative that would otherwise be lacking, which just makes for a more engaging and meaningful story."
 The series was renewed for a second season.

-Purvis featured in the 2025 reboot of crime drama Bergerac, and has a role in romantic comedy film CC: Emily.
+Purvis was among the cast of episode 4, series 1, of the 2025 reboot of crime drama Bergerac.